-I am a fourth year computer engineering student at Case Western Reserve University, and I'm here to help you excel.
+I recently graduated from Case Western Reserve University with a double major in Computer Engineering and French, and I'm here to help you excel.
 Whether you're looking to ace that standardized test, your child needs an extra boost to do better in school, or you need help learning a new language, I'd be happy to help you out!

 I am a native Russian speaker, and I have been consistently tutoring my peers, younger kids, and adult students for about seven years now, increasingly in mathematics, science, Russian, and test prep.